 The most famous of the Tanzania islands (and the largest), Zanzibar has been tempting travellers long before beach holidays were even a thing.
 An old trading port on the East Africa spice route, the island is a melting pot of cultures and enchanting traditions, but with all the ingredients for a beach holiday that you won’t forget in a hurry.
 That’s endless, shimmering beaches, clear waters that are a pleasant temperature year-round, and flaming sunsets, best viewed from the roof-terrace of your rather lovely hotel.

-Zanzibar is by far the most easily accessible of the Tanzania islands.
-It’s only one short flight from Dar es Salaam, so if you’re keeping track of time or just looking for a quick and easy hop, Zanzibar is the one.
-If the thought of sunbathing sends a chill down your spine, it’s also a good option – spend a morning getting lost in the cobbled alleyways of Stone Town, sail across the horizon in a dhow, take a spice tour, learn to kitesurf… If that wasn’t enough, there’s accommodation to suit just about every style, budget and desire, whether you’re honeymooning, exploring solo or have the kids in tow.
+Yes, Zanzibar is ideal if you’re looking for a quick, seamless and postcard-perfect beach break.
+It’s by far the most easily accessible of the Tanzania islands and only one short flight from Dar es Salaam.
+If the thought of sunbathing sends a chill down your spine, it’s also a good option as there is plenty to do – spend a morning getting lost in the cobbled alleyways of Stone Town, sail across the horizon in a dhow, take a spice tour, learn to kitesurf… If that wasn’t enough, there’s accommodation to suit just about every style, budget and desire, whether you’re honeymooning, exploring solo or have the kids in tow.

 Zanzibar’s popularity may be its downfall, and it can feel busy and bustling at times.
 But a little research goes a long way, and there are still plenty of places that have avoided the long arm of tourism and retained their charm and quirkiness; choose carefully and this is still one of the most magical ‘bush and beach’ combinations out there.